 What is the handicap?

-A 3.5 or 3.1 mile race against the clock and other club members, with start times handicapped based on your previous performance.
+A 3.5 (Winter) or 3.1 (Summer) mile against the clock and other club members every month, with start times handicapped based on your previous performance

 Why do the handicap